kamilburda/batcher/dev/sections/Customization.md

 While multipage PDF export is already possible in GIMP without any third-party plug-ins, Batcher allows you to apply custom procedures before the export or export each layer group (instead of the entire image).

-1. Add the `Export` procedure.
-2. Adjust the output folder as needed.
-The folder explorer in the main dialog will be ignored.
-3. Type `pdf` next to `File extension`.
+1. Select or type `pdf` as the file extension.
-4. Select an option in `Perform export:`.
+2. Press the `Export Options...` button and select an option in `Perform export:`.
 To export a single image, select `For the entire image at once`.
-5. If you selected `For the entire image at once`, adjust `Image filename pattern` as seen fit.
+3. If you selected `For the entire image at once`, adjust `Image filename pattern` as seen fit.
-6. Specifically for the PDF format, you need to check `Layers as pages` when the native PDF export dialog is shown.
-Otherwise, only a single page will be exported.
-7. You may also want to uncheck the `Use layer size` procedure to use the image size (since PDF pages have the same dimensions), otherwise you might obtain unexpected results.
+4. You may want to uncheck the `Use layer size` procedure to use the image size (since PDF pages have the same dimensions), otherwise you might obtain unexpected results.

-Also note that if you export top-level layer groups and the first layer group contains only a single layer, the `Layers as pages` option in the PDF dialog cannot be checked, even if subsequent layer groups contain multiple layers.
-This is the current behavior of the PDF export in GIMP.
+**I want to be able to export to multiple file formats at once.**

+You can achieve this by adding the `Also export as...` (or `Export`) procedure.

+Each time you add this procedure, adjust the file extension, file format options and other settings as needed.

+## Export Options

+* *How to adjust file format options*: If set to `Interactively`, a native file format dialog is displayed for the first layer to be exported.
+If set to `Use options below` (the default), you can adjust file format options in place without showing a file format dialog.
+* *File format options*: A list of options specific to the file format typed in the main dialog.
+* *If a file exists*: If set to `Ask` (the default), the user is asked to choose how to handle existing files (replace, skip, rename, etc.).
+Setting this to a different value applies that mode to each file without asking the user (e.g. setting this to `Replace` will automatically replace all existing files with the same name).
+* *Perform export*: Whether to export each layer separately ("For each layer"), each top-level layer or layer group separately ("For each top-level layer or group"), or a single image containing all layers ("For the entire image at once").
+  The latter two options provide multi-layer export.
+This allows exporting e.g. multipage PDFs or animated GIFs per top-level layer group and/or with additional custom procedures applied before the export.
+* *Image filename pattern*: Filename pattern available when a single image is exported (the "Entire image at once" option is selected).
+  For Export Layers, the text entry next to `Name` still applies to individual layer names (since some multi-layer file formats also store layer names, e.g. TIFF or PSD).
+* *Use file extension in layer name*: If a layer name has a recognized file extension, use that file extension in place of the default file extension.
+  For Export Layers, you very likely need to choose `Full layer name` in the text entry next to `Name` to preserve file extensions in layer names.
+However, the only way to adjust file format options for layer-specific file extensions is to set *How to adjust file format options* to `Interactively`.
+* *Convert file extension to lowercase*: File extensions in layer names are converted to lowercase.

 ## Adjusting Layer Names (Filenames)